ATHENE

 Project Management

 Our all-rounders who hold the project together.
-They keep an eye on deadlines, manage communication and organize team events.
-Experienced club members create a framework for a successful project.
+They keep an eye on deadlines, manage communication, and organize team events.
+Experienced association members create the framework for a successful project.

 Structure